alex-shpak/hugo-book/exampleSite/content.en/docs/content/shortcodes/mermaid.md

 Render diagrams and charts with [Mermaid](https://mermaid.js.org/).
 The library is loaded automatically on first use.

+Diagram theme follows the site theme through the `--mermaid-theme` CSS variable.
+Override it in `assets/styles/custom.css` to use another [Mermaid theme](https://mermaid.js.org/config/theming.html).

 > [!TIP]
 > Override Mermaid initialization by creating `assets/mermaid.json` in your project.
+A `theme` set there takes precedence over the CSS variable.

 ## Syntax